wisdomwords/suttas/README.md

-# suttas
+# Suttas
-Repository for words of buddha
+This repository contains words of buddha.
+If you wish to add raise a PR.